jimtough/gradle-masterclass/README.md

 * Use the 'help' task named 'dependencies' to generate a text-based dependency graph
   * To generate an HTML-based report, add the 'project-report' plugin, and execute the 'htmlDependencyReport' task
+* The 'java-library' plugin dependency scope 'api', when used on a project dependency, will expose that project's transitive dependencies

 ## About the 'gradle-teaching-academy' demo project